SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 -Install Hiduino firmware (in order to get usb-midi communication).
 (ARDUINO UNO or MEGA needs to be flashed into USB-MIDI) Or you can use another way to get usb-MIDI comunication using programs like hairless, or loopbe1, etc...

-   NOTE:Arduino uses usb-serial comunication (CH340G are not the best ones for MIDI..i think..), but you will need the usb-MIDI comunication.  (you need to comunicate your DAW or plugin)
+   NOTE:Arduino uses usb-serial comunication (CH340G are not the best ones for MIDI..i think..), but you will need the usb-MIDI comunication.  (you need to comunicate with your DAW or plugin).
-  So you can use other programs like hairless,loopbe1,etc.. for usb-MIDI comunication,but i have prefer hiduino firmware.
+  So you can use other pc programs like hairless,loopbe1,etc.. for usb-MIDI comunication, but i have prefer the hiduino firmware (pimp my moco lufa, or usb midiklik too)
-  Hiduino gives native USB-MIDI comunication (teensy or leonardo only needs to upload an sketch).
+  Hiduino gives the native USB-MIDI comunication (teensy or leonardo only needs to upload an sketch).
+  So you connect your usb and will be recognized as an USB-Midi device.
-  When your arduino it´s on usb-Midi comunication notice that you can´t upload sketches to your arduino (you will need to come back to serial-usb comunication for being allow to upload sketches).
+  When your arduino it's on usb-Midi comunication notice that you can´t upload sketches to your arduino (you will need to come back to serial-usb comunication for being allow to upload sketches).
   People uses "atmel flip" for the flash proccess into hiduino and then reflash to arduino for upload sketches.
   But you can implement one switch for change into hiduino or arduino state (midi or serial)(see tutorials about hiduino or pimpmymocolufa, etc..).